rocketacademy/bootcamp-docs/course-logistics/course-methodology.md

 Project management tools can be helpful to manage longer-term projects involving multiple people.
 Even for individual projects they can be useful tools to organise one's thoughts and prioritise development.

-[Trello](https://trello.com/) is a popular, simple project management tool that we recommend for SWE1, and [here](https://blog.trello.com/how-to-scrum-and-trello-for-teams-at-work)'s a breakdown of how to get started with it.
+[Trello](https://trello.com/) is a popular, simple project management tool that we recommend for Coding Bootcamp, and [here](https://blog.trello.com/how-to-scrum-and-trello-for-teams-at-work)'s a breakdown of how to get started with it.

 ### Recommended Order of Work

-On any given day in SWE1, students will have Post-Class Exercises for the current day, Pre-Class Exercises  for the upcoming day, and potentially a multi-day Project.
+On any given day in Coding Bootcamp, students will have Post-Class Exercises for the current day, Pre-Class Exercises for the upcoming day, and potentially a multi-day Project.
 RA recommends that students prioritise the material in the following order.

 1. Base section of Post-Class Exercises / Project
 2. Pre-Class Exercises